Washington, D.C. Sepsis Misdiagnosis Lawyers

 - Abdominal pain

 These symptoms may be the same as the illness the patient already has; thus, a doctor may not run the full gamut of testing necessary to diagnose sepsis.
-Patients who have already been released from the hospital may not realize they have developed another infection, either, and they may not choose to seek treatment.
+Patients who have already been released from the hospital may not realize they have developed another infection, either, and therefore they may not choose to seek treatment.

-The dangers of going into septic shock
+Know the dangers of going into septic shock

 The third stage of sepsis is shock, and it can be deadly; in fact, approximately 50% of all patients who go into septic shock die as a result.
 Because sepsis travels through the bloodstream, an undiagnosed infection can: